mozilla-services/docs/source/msisdn-gateway/apis.rst

             ]
         }

-    Server should return the list of available methods with a **200 OK**.
+    Response from the server:

+    The server should answer this with a **200 OK** status code and a JSON object with the following properties:

+    - **verificationMethods**, a list of verification methods available for the given set of parameters, in order of preferred use
+    - **verificationDetails**, an object whose keys are the elements of `verificationMethods` and whose values are the details of each method

+    The methods listed in `verificationMethods` are sorted in the preferred order from the perspective of the server, i.e., the method listed first is the most preferred method.

     Potential HTTP error responses include:

+    - **400 Bad Request:** MCC, MNC or MSISDN missing (errno: 108) or invalids (errno: 107)
-    - **400 Bad Request:** The MCC is missing.
+    - **406 Bad JSON:** The body is not valid JSON. (errno: 106)
+    - **411 Length Required:** Content-Length header wasn't provided. (errno: 112)
+    - **413 Request Too Large:** Request Too Large. (errno: 113)
-    - **429 Too Many Requests:**  Client has sent too many requests
+    - **429 Too Many Requests:**  Client has sent too many requests (errno: 117)
-    - **503 Service Unavailable:** Service temporarily unavailable due to high load or misconfiguration of the storage backend.
+    - **503 Service Unavailable:** Service temporarily unavailable due to high load or misconfiguration of the storage backend. (errno: 201)

 POST /sms/mt/verify